 For a walkthrough on using some data techniques in the health field, this ebook on reporting health gives some excellent advice.
 Although it uses US data which is rather more accessible and structured than in most other countries, the principles are illustrative for readers anywhere.

-On visualisation, here’s Chapter 1 and Chapter 2 from a book by Alberto Cairo (from a free course at the Knight Center).
+Then there’s Chapter 1 and Chapter 2 from a book by Alberto Cairo (from a free course at the Knight Center).
 And Scott Murray has made his ebook on the visualisation library D3 Interactive Data Visualisation for the Web available online for free.

 On advanced search, Murray Dick‘s handbook on advanced search (PDF) is free on the CIJ website; the rather more lengthy Untangling The Web: A Guide to Internet Research is a whopping 643-page document released by the US National Security Agency following an FOIA request (thanks Neurobonkers).
 Sadly it’s scanned so you won’t be able to convert this to another format.